SobczakArtur/github-repositories-proxy/README.md

 <br>

 ### Running the Application
-Open a terminal in the root folder of the project (where build.gradle.kts is located) or in IntelliJ, and run:<br>
+Open a terminal in the root folder of the project (where build.gradle.kts is located) or use the built-in terminal in IntelliJ IDEA, then run:<br>
 <br>
 ./gradlew build

 ./gradlew bootRun<br>
 <br>

-App will be available at:
+The application will be available at:

 http://localhost:8080<br>
 <br>